Larantuka: History

 In 1640 the Larantuqueiros settled in Lifau on Timor to gain control over the sandalwood of Timor.
 From Lifau they expanded to the island's hinterland where sandalwood grows.
 With strong forces the sovereigns there were compelled to enter into negotiations.
-For the delivery of musketry the Larantuqueiros gained control over most of the sandalwood production and were able to control the price.
+For the delivery of musketry, the Larantuqueiros gained control over most of the sandalwood production and were able to control the price.

-Trade was flourishing when the “white Portuguese” came by order of the king of Portugal to exert influence on Timor.
+Trade was flourishing when the “white Portuguese” came by order of the king of Portugal to exert influence, on Timor.
 But they were besieged by the Larantuqueiros and left empty-handed in 1769.
 In 1854 the Portuguese offered the Dutch the sovereign rights for sale.
 The contract was ratified in 1859.

 The Dutch sent a military and administrative officer, who took residence in a small fort.
-But they do not really take influence on the population.
+But they do not influence the population.

 Larantuka offered little promise, after the downturn of the sandalwood trade.
 The Larantuqueiros resorted to farming.
 Not much was left of the former profitable foreign trade.

 Formally the Larantuqueiros were Catholics, but the control of the belief was devolved to laymen organisations, which gave the belief a new direction.
 In Larantuka the most powerful organisation was A Confraria da Rainha do Rosário, the brotherhood of the rosary queen, which exists still this day.

 The contract between the Portuguese and the Dutch respected religious freedom.
 Thus Dutch Calvinism did not take root.
-However Dutch Jesuits engaged in missionary work.
-Starting in Larantuka with building the first rectory and reintroduced the orthodox form of Catholicism again.
-Monogamy was reinforced due their influence.
+However, Dutch Jesuits engaged in missionary work.
+Starting in Larantuka by building the first rectory and reintroducing the orthodox form of Catholicism again.
+Monogamy was reinforced due to their influence.
 The missionaries even built Catholic schools and brought health care.

-With the independence of Indonesia the Larantuqueiros gained new influence.
-They were able to reach leading positions, because they had a more high level of education than then natives.
-Even the Indonesian language, which became the new official language, was easy for them, because it is very similar to the Malay language.
+With the independence of Indonesia, the Larantuqueiros gained new influence.
+They were able to reach leading positions because they had a more high level of education than the natives.
+Even the Indonesian language, which became the new official language, was easy for them because it is very similar to the Malay language.

 Present

 Indonesia Tourism describes: Larantuka is a neat clean seaport with a beautiful view.
-Everything is within walking distance except for the pier where the boats leave for Timor (4-5 km from town). [...Larantuka is a] little port nestled at the base of a tall hill at the eastern end of Flores, from where Solor, Adonara, and Lembata islands (the small islands near by) are visible across the narrow strait. [...] people are very outgoing and friendly.
+Everything is within walking distance except for the pier where the boats leave for Timor (4-5 km from town). [...Larantuka is a] little port nestled at the base of a tall hill at the eastern end of Flores, from where Solor, Adonara, and Lembata islands (the small islands nearby) are visible across the narrow strait. [...] people are very outgoing and friendly.
 Their bemos are brightly painted with murals on the sides and their radios are blasting the latest tunes.
 Lots of Catholic churches line the roads with a few mosques sprinkled in. [...]
-There are a number of tuna boats at the docks.
-They have a big square platform on the bow where fishermen line up with bamboo poles line up flipping hooked tunas.
+There are several tuna boats at the docks.
+They have a big square platform on the bow where fishermen line up with bamboo poles, flipping hooked tunas.